The Pinay Homeschooler

 DSC_2763

-I was pretty impressed that he can identify the parts already!
+I was impressed that he could identify the parts already!
 Does he know the names?
 No, he can only name the petals.
 Open-mouthed smile

 DSC_2775